tanmaymore2407-web/tanmaymore2407-web/README.md

 ---

 ## About Me
-I,m from sangamner,I have Lived for my education in Pune previously,I like reading
+I,m from sangamner,I have Lived for my education in Pune previously,I like reading ,I like gamming

 ---